Australian funding agencies have guidelines and requirements relating to research data management. These guidelines address data in terms of:

 - Overview of the elements of data management

-- Data Management Plans (DMPs) and templates by Australian universities
+- Elements of Data Management Plans, and DMP templates by Australian universities

 If you are a researcher we advise you to contact your local Research Office as they are best informed on local arrangements.